One Water for America Policy Framework Big Idea 4

 Key Issue: Developing a common understanding of public-private project delivery models

-Successful P3s have the potential to provide expediting project delivery, improving service quality, and controlling costs.
+Successful P3s have the potential to provide expedited project delivery, improving service quality, and controlling costs.
 But the spectrum of P3s can be complex, and their potential risks and benefits must be understood so that communities can make the right decisions about the best delivery models for local water needs.

 Key Issue: Understanding newer models for private investment in water infrastructure